TxConvergentAdmin/workshops/src/content/post/wireframing-sp25.md

 ---
 title: Wireframing 101
-description: This workshop describes what wireframing is, UI components, and best practices when communicating your design at an early stage.
+description: Learn how to communicate your design at an early stage through wireframing and explore the basic UI component types that form the foundation of any interface.
 tags:
   - Spring-25
   - Design
+  - Figma
 pubDate: 2025-02-10
 ---

 ## Description

-This workshop describes what wireframing is, UI components, and best practices when communicating your design at an early stage.
+Learn how to communicate your design at an early stage through wireframing and explore the basic UI component types that form the foundation of any interface.

 ## Slides